I enjoy Japanese and Chinese loose-leaf tea. A lot. To get the most out of the tea experience, there are many things to take into account.

 Tea Quantity and Brewing Time

 After having the water taken care of, the main leftover work is to calculate the correct amount of tea to brew and how much brewing time each of the infusions take.
-Instead of looking up formulas such as "2 grams per 100ml" or "30 seconds plus 10 seconds for each additional infusion" and doing the calculations in our head, we made an app that would combine these formulas with an automatically-set timer.
+Instead of looking up formulas such as "2 grams per 100ml" or "30 seconds plus 10 seconds for each additional infusion" and doing the calculations in our head, I made an app that would combine these formulas with an automatically-set timer.
 The result is OCTea!

 OCTea is a Vue.js application that uses

 setInterval et al to not fire when you are expecting them to.
-We used HackTimer as a workaround for timers and also save the start time to calculate how much time has really elapsed.
-For playing delayed audio, we trigger playback of the audio element when the user clicks the "Start timer" button and immediately pause it.
+I used HackTimer as a workaround for timers and also save the start time to calculate how much time has really elapsed.
+For playing delayed audio, I trigger playback of the audio element when the user clicks the "Start timer" button and immediately pause it.
 Once time is up, the audio is unpaused.
 Take that, power saving and anti-spam features!

 Vue.js is nice, very nice and I will probably use it for all my frontend development from now on.